New year, new challenges. It’s time to kit up and lay the groundwork to make 2021 your best year yet.

 If you don’t have a goal other than non-specific ‘getting fit,’ it’s easy to fall off the wagon.

-We all know Rome wasn’t built in a day, so concentrate on short-term, realistic milestones.
+We all know Rome wasn’t built in a day, and you won't see huge gains immediately, so concentrate on short-term, realistic milestones.
 It could be as simple as being able to run for five minutes without stopping.
 Once that's ticked off, can you go for ten?
 With resistance training, work on technique before you increase your weight or speed to minimize the risk of injury.

 Signing up to an event like a running race or sportive later in the year gives you a longer-term goal to work towards.
 Plan your gym sessions to support your goal – an instructor should be able to help you come up with a plan.

-Invest in a decent fitness watch to keep you in line.
-For example, the Polar Vantage M allows you to plan your workouts and track your progress.
+Invest in a decent fitness watch to track your progress and keep you in line.
 If you’re going through a low-point, being able to look back and see how far you’ve come can give you a real boost.

 Nobody cares what you look like